akashghimireOfficial/REST-API/Readme.md

 > So, what's the next step? <br>
 This Github repository introduces us to RESTful APIs.
 As a next step, we will be conducting a practical session on REST APIs using the Postman API.
 Postman is one of the popular APIs for implementing RESTful APIs."

+After that, we will learn how to develop a RESTful API for basic **ML Applications** using *Flask* in Python Language.